Dalimil/Hack-Cambridge/README.md

-# 'Hack-Cambridge' - Hackathon (Cambridge, 30-31st Jan 2016)
+# Hack-Cambridge - Hackathon (Cambridge, 30-31st Jan 2016)
 We built a security service called 'Clear Pass'.
 It consists of several parts:

 There is a web server managing a database of users and their biometric data.
 It also provides a website explaining how to use/integrate the product.

-Than there is a Android app which is used for scanning of fingerprints, measuring heartrate, etc.
+Than there is an Android app which is used for scanning of fingerprints, measuring heart rate, etc.
-QR-code-based one-time passwords are generated in the mobile app.
+The mobile app is then used to generate QR-code-based one-time passwords.

-Client company with our integrated JS plugin provides a way for the user to scan the QR code (via a webcam) and then communicates with our server to get information about user's authentication.
+Client company with our integrated JS plugin provides a way for the users to scan their QR codes (via a webcam) and then communicates with our server to verify user's authenticity.

 All parts of this system are implemented and saved in corresponding folders.
 We used Google App Engine but they deleted the provided account after the hackathon.